bendra/bendra.github.io/_posts/2015-12-26-functional-programing-method_chaining.markdown

 #Conclusions
-Method chaining can combine with functional programing to produce solutions to advanced algorithms which in many cases are more elegant than imperative solitions.
+Method chaining can combined with functional programing can be very elegant.
+In many cases together they can produce cleaner solutions to advanced algorithms than imperative programing.
 But the base Java classes only provide a limited number of methods and going beyind their targeted use cases require, shall we say, creative use of functional interfaces.